 Data and resources

-After four years, the French Investment for the future BreedWheat (BW) project is well on track.
-The 27-partners collaborative project has produced more than two billion genotyping data points, phenotyped around 70 000 experimental plots for agronomic traits and established unique resources such as a panel of 4 600 accessions representing the world-wide genetic diversity.
-At mid-term, the BW consortium wants to present some of its achievements and how they can be accessed by the wheat community.
+After eight years, the French Investment for the future BreedWheat (BW) project is well on track.
+The 28-partners collaborative project has notably produced more than two billion genotyping data points, phenotyped around 70 000 experimental plots for agronomic traits and established unique resources such as a panel of 4 600 accessions representing the world-wide genetic diversity.
+You can have an overview below of the main results by research lines.

 BW genotyping array, SNP and sequence data

-Among the main scientific results, BW has designed an Affymetrix Axiom genotyping array containing more than 420 000 SNP markers (single nucleotide polymorphisms) and genotyped about 7 800 wheat accessions at INRA-GDEC Gentyane platform (http://gentyane.clermont.inra.fr/).
+Among the main scientific results, BW has designed two Affymetrix Axiom genotyping arrays containing respectively 423 000 and 35 000 SNP markers (single nucleotide polymorphisms).
+They allowed to genotype about 7 800 wheat accessions at INRAE-GDEC Gentyane platform (http://gentyane.clermont.inra.fr/) (Rimbert et al., 2018).
 For the whole community to benefit from BreedWheat results, a large part of this array representing 280 000 SNPs is made available to third parties for both research and breeding purposes.
+In addition, the 35K array is available in the Affymetrix catalog, providing an easy access for the international scientific community.
 A genetic map comprising more than 307 000 SNPs has been constructed, one of the highest density genetic map for wheat so far.
-A chromosome 1B sequence has been produced and is currently being used to improve the whole-genome reference sequence developed by the International Wheat Genome Sequencing Consortium (IWGSC).
+A chromosome 1B sequence has been produced and used to improve the whole-genome reference sequence developed by the International Wheat Genome Sequencing Consortium (IWGSC ; IWGSC et al., 2018).

 Modelling, transcriptomic analysis and phenotyping